Overview

 Where to get the flu vaccine

-6 months up to 2 years old
+6 months to under 2 years old

-Children 6 months to 2 years old can get their flu shot from a doctor, nurse practitioner or local public health unit.
+Children 6 months up to 2 years old can only get their flu shot from a doctor, nurse practitioner or local public health unit.
 Children under 2 years old cannot get a flu shot at a pharmacy.

 2 to 64 years old